goatyu3/test/README.md

 Use `--split` (default `0.2`) to reserve a portion of the images for validation.
 Set `--split 0` if you want to train on the full dataset without a validation loader.

+Mixed-precision (AMP) is enabled automatically on CUDA devices to cut memory usage, and you can accumulate gradients across batches with `--grad-accum-steps` to simulate larger batch sizes on GPUs such as the RTX 3060 6GB.
+Disable AMP with `--no-amp` if you need deterministic FP32 math.

 ## Installation (Windows PowerShell)

 ```powershell